Austin Wayne Self: Xfinity Series

 In May 2017, Self joined MBM Motorsports for his Xfinity Series debut at Charlotte Motor Speedway.
 However, as the team withdrew at Cup, owner Carl Long took over the No. 40 ride for the race, delaying Self's debut.
 On August 15, 2022, it was announced that Self would drive a second entry for Jordan Anderson Racing at Watkins Glen International.

 Personal life

 He is a native of Austin, Texas.
-During the 2016 United States presidential election, Self was a supporter of Donald Trump; for the Talladega Superspeedway playoff Truck race that year, his No. 22 truck featured "Trump/Pence 2016" and "Make America Great Again" logos.
-The truck was not sponsored by Trump's campaign, and Self stated it was intended to encourage people to vote.
-After Trump's electoral victory, Self raced with an "American Victory: Make America Great Again" scheme at Homestead-Miami Speedway.
-Self would also endorse Trump in the 2020 United States presidential election and ran a Trump-Pence 2020 scheme for Margins PAC at the playoff race at Texas Motor Speedway.
+Self is also the brother-in-law of NASCAR team owner/part-time driver Jordan Anderson.

 On January 31, 2016, Self was charged with simple physical assault and underage alcohol consumption for an incident in July 2015.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)